Heinz Riesenhuber: Life and education

 Riesenhuber received his high school diploma (Abitur) in 1955 in Frankfurt am Main.
 He studied economics and chemistry until 1961.
 He had a scholarship of the catholic Cusanuswerk.
 From 1962 he worked for four years as a researcher in the department of chemistry at the Johann Wolfgang Goethe-Universität and earned a Doctorate degree in chemistry in 1965.

 From 1966 to 1982 he worked for Metallgesellschaft AG, Frankfurt am Main.
 Within the Metallgesellschaft Group, he was CEO for the subsidiary "Erzgesellschaft mbH" (from 1968), and from 1971 to 1982 Chief technical officer of "Synthomer Chemie GmbH", another subsidiary.

 He was co-president of the German-Japanese Cooperation Council for High-technology and Environmental Technology DJR in Bonn.
-Snce 1995 he is honorary professor at the University of Frankfurt and president of the German Parliamentary Union (Deutsche Parlamentarischen Gesellschaft) since 2006.
+Since 1995 he is honorary professor at the University of Frankfurt and president of the German Parliamentary Union (Deutsche Parlamentarischen Gesellschaft) since 2006.

 Riesenhuber is a member of several governing boards and advisory committees of German and foreign companies and institutes.
 He lives in Frankfurt-Unterliederbach, is married and has four children.